Mbed-TLS/mbedtls/SECURITY.md

 ### Physical attacks

-The attacker has access to physical information about the hardware Mbed TLS is running on and/or can alter the physical state of the hardware (e.g. power analysis, radio emissions or fault injection).
+In this section, we consider an attacker who can attacker has access to physical information about the hardware Mbed TLS is running on and/or can alter the physical state of the hardware (e.g. power analysis, radio emissions or fault injection).

 Mbed TLS doesn't make any security guarantees against physical attacks.
 If physical attacks are present in a use case or a user application's threat